beBijayeeni/Mushroom-Classification/README.md

 ### Model Selection
 Considering the balance between accuracy, interpretability, and computational complexity, Logistic Regression is a preferable choice for this binary classification problem.

+## Contributing

+Contributions are welcome!
+Please fork this repository and submit a pull request for any improvements or bug fixes.

+### Steps to Contributee
+- Fork the repository.
+- Create a new branch (`git checkout -b feature-branch`).
+- Make your changes and commit them (`git commit -m 'Add some feature'`).
+- Push to the branch (`git push origin feature-branch`).
+- Open a pull request.